marqueswsm/emvco-merchant-parse/README.md

 const parsedQrcode = Parse(qrcode);
 ```

-The response will be provided in a object format:
+The response will be provided as an object:

 ```
 {
   '26': {